What's the number one question any effective online network marketing strategy needs an answer for?

-Literally, the things that happens to you every day – find ways to write that into your emails.
+Literally, the things that happen to you every day – find ways to write that into your emails.

 It is a skill that's going to take some time to develop.

 You're not just going to sit down in the beginning and immediately write a blockbuster email that's going to engage everybody.
-Most people don't.
-And I certainly didn't a single good email at first.
+Most people don't, and I certainly didn't write a single good email at first.